Troubleshooting the Terraform integration with GitLab

 Troubleshooting Terraform state

-Unable to lock Terraform state files in CI jobs for terraform apply using a plan created in a previous job
+Can’t lock Terraform state files in CI jobs for terraform apply with a previous job’s plan

 When passing -backend-config= to terraform init, Terraform persists these values inside the plan cache file.
 This includes the password value.